Creating Services and Service Policies

 Creating a Service Template

-You can create a service template from an existing service to simplify the process of replicating an entire service or service hierarchy on another SL1 system.
+You can create a service template from an existing service to simplify the process of replicating an entire service or service hierarchy on another Skylar One system.
 For example, if you want to create the same service hierarchy, but only change the owner of the service hierarchy, creating a service template from an existing service streamlines this process.

 To create a service template: